 Most people genuinely enjoy lending others a helping hand.
 It feels good to support the people you care about through acts of kindness.
 So why is it hard to accept those same acts of kindness yourself?
 There are a few possible reasons.

-If you’re the kind of person who works hard to appear strong and independent, accepting help could make you feel vulnerable and conflict with your sense of self.
-You may think that accepting help would make you weak or indicate a failure on your part.
-In reality, though, giving and receiving help is part of the human social experience and doesn’t reflect on your strength or weakness.
+If you have the persona that focuses on appearing strong and independent, accepting help could make you feel vulnerable and created conflict with the perception of yourself.
+You feel you have imposer syndrome and have become a failure.
+In reality, accepting help is part of the human social experience and doesn’t reflect on your strength or weakness.

 Finally, you might resist help if you don’t believe you need it.
 This is common for people struggling with mental health problems.
 A person with depression might justify or deny their experience to avoid seeking help.
 Similarly, a person with an addiction might not want to believe their addiction is impacting their life.
 In these cases, it’s important to listen to the people offering help to gain a realistic perspective.
 They’re reaching out because they care and because they believe it’s necessary.